Portugal's Bento has chance to erase unhappy memories

 The trio were able to unleash the talent of Cristiano Ronaldo and Nani on the wings, turning Portugal into one of the most entertaining teams at the tournament.

-He has a reputation for being a disciplinarian, although his own playing career was marred by a six-month international ban for his aggressive behavior towards the referee during Portugal's Euro 2000 semi-final exit.
+He has a reputation for being a disciplinarian, although his own playing career was marred by a six-month international ban for his aggressive behaviour towards the referee during Portugal's Euro 2000 semi-final exit.

 Bento has developed the habit prevalent among many Portuguese coaches of finding long-winded ways of stating the obvious.